jrobinson57/MovieRatingMERNproject/README.md

 <h2>Quick start</h2>
 If you'd like to try this out for yourself, follow these instructions:
 1.)
-Download the zip files, unzip and open the MernMovie-main folder in your IDE 2.)
+Download the project files into a folder, and open the folder in your IDE 2.)
 Make sure you install the required packages
     - Client: "npm install bootstrap axios react-router-dom"
     - Server: "npm install express mongoose cors nodemon jsonwebtoken bcrypt cookie-parser"